Hagit Eldar-Finkelman

 Hagit Eldar-Finkelman (חגית אלדר-פינקלמן) is an Israeli scientist and a principal investigator of an active research laboratory at the Sackler School of Medicine at Tel Aviv University.
 Eldar-Finkelman’s research is focused on the signal transduction field and drug development targeting protein kinases.
 She is well known for her pioneering work on the functions of GSK-3 and its contribution to diabetes and other pathogenies, including depressive behavior, Alzheimer’s diseases, and Huntington’s diseases.
 Novel findings also include the unique evolution of GSK-3 isozymes.
 Eldar-Finkelman is a leading figure in developing novel substrate competitive inhibitors (SCIs) for GSK-3 with significant benefits as drug candidates.

 Biography

-Born in Jerusalem, Eldar-Finkelman obtained her BSc in Chemistry at the Hebrew University of Jerusalem and her MSc in Physical Chemistry and Ph.D. in Cellular Signaling at the Weizmann Institute of Science (1993).
-She did Post-doctorate at the University of Washington, working with Nobel Prize Laureate Edwin G. Krebs.
-She was then an Assistant Professor at Harvard Medical School for two years before joining Tel Aviv University in 2000.
+Born in Jerusalem, Eldar-Finkelman obtained her BSc in chemistry at the Hebrew University of Jerusalem and her MSc in physical chemistry and Ph.D. in cellular signaling at the Weizmann Institute of Science (1993).
+She did postdoctorate at the University of Washington, working with Nobel Prize Laureate Edwin G. Krebs.
+She was then an assistant professor at Harvard Medical School for two years before joining Tel Aviv University in 2000.
 She received several awards, including the British Council Award, American Heart Association award, Joslin Diabetes Center Fellowship, Israeli Diabetes Association Award for distinguished Scientist, and the Lindner Prize of the Israel Endocrine Society.
-She is a Full Professor since 2012.
+She is a full professor since 2012.